NitrixDev/Full-Debloater/README.md

 .\FullDebloat.ps1
 ```

-6. The Win11Debloat menu will now open.
+6. The FullDebloater menu will now open.
 Select either the default or custom setup to continue.
 7. Carefully read through and follow the on-screen instructions.

 This method supports [parameters](#parameters).
 To use parameters simply run the script as explained above, but add the parameters at the end with spaces in between.
 Example: